Understanding inverse propensity weighting

 Well, that explains the jumpy trend (of course, it also depends on the width of the running mean window).
 The weights thus add variance to the data-set, which requires more regularization in the model.

-Let’s add some regularization and fit again.
+Now let’s add some regularization and fit again.
 It is a bit hard to get right, as you need good validation sets.
 In real-life situations, churn percentages are (hopefully) quite low and only a fraction of those will be treated in advance.
 To get enough treated and non-treated churners in your validation set, you will need quite a big validation set to be able to measure uplift.
 In our artificial setup, we’re luckier, but it’s still tricky to get the regularization parameters perfect.

 A model will just predict the mean expected outcome for certain feature values.
 When using something like the transformed outcome trick, the correct output is thus not equal to the observed samples.
 The samples have labels of either -2, 0, or 2, but we want the model to predict the mean.